iamfrojy/winfetch/README.md

 If you need help, please contact "frojy" on discord.

 # Downloads
-To download winfetch please click on [this](https://github.com/iamfrojy/winfetch/releases/download/%23first/winfetch-installer.exe) link to download, or go to the releases tab and download the latest .exe file.
+To download winfetch please click on [this](https://iamfrojy.github.io/winfetch) link to download, and click on "Download v1.0" button.
-You can also download the installer from the winfetch website!